overview

-The exhibits include a section where you can learn about the four seasons in Okutadami and the history of the dam and power plant construction, as well as a section where you can experience the past and present through digitally remastered footage of the construction period and powerful drone displays on a large screen, making it easy to learn about the mechanisms of Okutadami Dam and hydroelectric power generation, and energy.
+The exhibition features sections that showcase the four seasons of Okutadami and the history of the dam and power plant construction, as well as a section where visitors can experience the past and present through digitally remastered footage of the construction and impressive drone footage on a large screen. displays make it easier to learn about the Okutadami Dam, the mechanisms of hydroelectric power generation, and energy.

-You can also enjoy the Uonuma City Interactive Corner, displays of materials used in the Japan Academy Award-winning film "Whiteout," and the trick art corner of Otori Dam, which is known as the "phantom dam" because it is off-limits, where you can take immersive photographs.
+In addition, visitors can enjoy the Uonuma City Interaction Corner, displays of materials used in the Japan Academy Prize-winning film "Whiteout," and a trick art corner featuring the Otori Dam, known as the "phantom dam" because it is off-limits, where they can take immersive photos.

-Considering that 50 years have passed since the facility opened, the issues facing the facility were "architecture and equipment refreshment work," "renewal of displays," and "updating equipment to ensure maintainability" in anticipation of the next 10 years.
-In addition, the facility was required to "PR the latest management philosophy" of the J-POWER (Electric Power Development Co., Ltd.) group and to respond to information on "environmental issues and decarbonization," as well as to research primary materials to materialize displays and consider how to obtain them.
+Given that the facility has been open for 50 years, the challenges included "architectural and equipment refresh work," "displays renewal," and "equipment upgrades to ensure maintainability" with a view to the next 10 years.
+In addition, there was a need to "promote the latest management philosophy" of the J-POWER (Electric Power Development Co., Ltd.) Group and to respond to information regarding "environmental issues and decarbonization," as well as the challenge of researching primary sources to concretize displays and considering how to obtain them.

-While taking the lead in sharing customer needs, we quickly solidified the framework of the project based on the collection of specific information.
-In addition, through regular meetings with local offices, we systematically obtained primary sources such as photographic materials and texts, and realized displays that made the most of limited information sources.
+While preemptively sharing customer needs, we quickly solidified the framework of the project based on the collection of specific information.
+In addition, through regular meetings with local business offices, we systematically obtained primary materials such as photographic materials and texts, and realized displays that made the most of limited information sources.

-displays has been revamped into a video displays that can convey a sense of the scale and realism of the dam, and can also ensure maintainability.
+displays has been renewed to be a video displays that can convey the scale and realism of the dam, and can also ensure maintainability.

 On the first floor, six "large panels" are installed.
-It tells a story about everything from water to power generation, which is a blessing of nature unique to Oze, and introduces the water sources and seasons nurtured by nature in Okudami, as well as the history of the construction of dams and power plants.
-On the large screen (2 m × 4 m) on the second floor, you can choose from a selection of powerful images shot with the latest drones, including a digitally remastered version of dam construction film shot in the 1960s.
+The story tells the story of Oze's unique natural blessings, from water to power generation, and introduces the water sources and seasons nurtured by the nature of Oku-Tadami, as well as the history of dam and power plant construction.
+On the large screen (2m×4m) on the second floor, you can selectively view powerful footage shot with the latest drones, including a digitally remastered version of a dam construction film taken in the 1960s.

 - open